sujayyaji/sujayyaji.github.io/README.md

 # Portfolio_Sujay_Idagunji

-This repository contains the code for my portfolio
+This repository contains the code to my portfolio